Wicked (Future song)

-"Wicked" is a song by American rapper Future.
-It was originally released on January 17, 2016, as a track from his sixteenth mixtape Purple Reign, before being released as the lead single on April 13.
+"Wicked" is a song by the American rapper Future.
+It first appeared on January 17, 2016, as a track from his sixteenth mixtape Purple Reign, before being released as the lead single on April 13.
 The song was also included on the streaming version of EVOL.
 The song samples "Kanet Rohi" written by Özcan Deniz, and performed by Rayan.

 Release

 On January 17, 2016, Future premiered his thirteenth mixtape Purple Reign, which included "Wicked" as the third track.
 On April 13, 2016, "Wicked" was released for digital download as a single on the iTunes Store, becoming the mixtape's first single.
 The song was included on the streaming version of Future's fourth studio album, EVOL, which was released on in February 2016.

 Music video

 The music video for "Wicked", directed by Grant Singer, premiered via Apple Music on June 3, 2016.
 It was uploaded to Future's Vevo channel on September 1, 2016.